ossd-s25/project-evaluation/Godot.md

 __URL for instructions for how to install development environment:__  [Compiling From Source](https://docs.godotengine.org/en/latest/contributing/development/compiling/)

 __Are these instruction clear?
 Do you think they would be easy to follow?__ Yes, the download and installation instructions are straightforward, providing direct links to download the engine for various platforms.
-As you attempt to install, you may run into issues where you'll have to download depencies.
+As you attempt to install, you may run into issues where you'll have to download dependencies.

 __Number of contributors:__ 2,852 contributors